 Food activist Jefferey Smith and his Institute for Responsible Technology have obtained hundreds of megabytes of records.

-That does not matter.
-These folks are sadly financed to destroy reputations of those that step beyond the lab and talk to the public.
-If you are sharing facts about science, they figure that they are not actually facts, they are talking points by some company that you are paid to say.
-How crazy is that?
+Facts do not matter.
+These folks are set to destroy reputations of those that step beyond the lab and talk to the public.

 It is a sad reminder that we live in a world where activist agendas are more important than objective science, and that as public scientists we honor the highest transparency, yet it is weaponized to harm us.